 Selection is via a competitive process and may include an interview with the industry partner.

-Note: Students studying through Swinburne Online (SOL) or Open Universities Australia (OUA) are not eligible for a professional placement in 2017.
+Note: Students studying through Swinburne Online (SOL) or Open Universities Australia (OUA) are not eligible for a professional placement.

 - Register your interest in the professional placements program.
 You don't need to register your interest if you are enrolled in a professional degree.

 - Your eligibility will be confirmed within 1–3 working days.

 - You will be added to Placement Ready, a compulsory Blackboard module that assists with CV and cover letter writing as well as interview skills.

 - When you have completed the Placement Ready module in Blackboard, you will be provided access to view and apply for available placement opportunities.

 - Securing a professional placement is a competitive process and will rely on the quality of your CV, cover letter, academic record, interview and folio (where applicable).